Editorial Guidelines

 Follow these guidelines for presenting AUA website URLs:

 • Avoid adding punctuation to an AUA Internet address or email.
-If an AUA Web address or email will not fit on one line, we recommend moving it down so it fits on one line.
+If an AUA URL or email will not fit on one line, we recommend moving it down so it fits on one line.

 • It usually is not necessary to use boldface or italic type for URLs (although these are acceptable options).
 Treat them as you would phone numbers.